The Sandman Reader II: The Doll’s House

 June 1990

-Story Artist: Mike Dringenberg (penciller), Malcolm Jones III (inker)
+Story Artist: Mike Dringenberg (penciler), Malcolm Jones III (inker)

 The conclusion of “The Doll’s House” arc came in issue #16 and this issue did provide what felt like a momentary conclusion to various story threads from within the series’ first sixteen issues.

-Rose continued to be with Morpheus in the Dreaming and she soon learned that hear being a vortex meant that her life was at stake.
-The vortex concept was explained as being an anomaly of unknown origin that periodically appeared as a threat to a given world’s inhabitants.
-The vortex was capable of manipulating dreams such that they all merged together and the resulting crashes were destructive.
-Morpheus explained to Rose that he had failed to stop a vortex in the past and the result brought an end of those living on a world in another universe.
+Rose continued to be with Morpheus in the Dreaming, and she soon learned that her being a vortex meant that her life was at stake.
+The vortex concept was explained as an anomaly of unknown origin that periodically appeared as a threat to a given world’s inhabitants.
+The vortex could manipulate dreams so that they all merged, and the resulting crashes were destructive.
+Morpheus explained to Rose that he had failed to stop a vortex in the past and the result brought an end to those living on a world in another universe.

 Gilbert returned to the Dreaming with Matthew the Raven in hopes of offering himself in place of Rose.
 Unfortunately for Gilbert, such a deal was simply not possible.
 Rather, Morpheus ordered Gilbert to retake his place inside the Dreaming as the living embodiment of a dream known as Fiddler’s Green.